 “If he dare,” snarled the Mayor, “or is he just another one of those lazy railway cats?”

-“Can you see that this fellow gets back to Tenton Station were he belongs” said Blakelock, grinning from ear to ear,” he’s been asleep most of the way so he probably wonders where the heck he is.”
+“Can you see that this fellow gets back to Tenton Station, where he belongs” said Blakelock, grinning from ear to ear, “he’s been asleep most of the way, so he probably wonders where the heck he is.”

 “He must have ideas above his station,” blurted the old guard, laughing out loud as he lowered King Cole into an empty pigeon basket and slammed the lid shut.

-A warm darkness filled the wicker prison were King Cole was now feeling very lonely and afraid.
-Finally, after what seemed hours a whistle blew and a sudden jerk sent him tumbling across the straw and feathers at the bottom of the basket.
-Eerie squeaking and clanking noises echoed around the freight van as the engine picked its way through the tangle of points, prompting King Cole to crawl into a corner of the basket and wonder if Blakelock would still be his friend.
+A warm darkness filled the wicker prison were King Cole was feeling very lonely and afraid.
+After what seemed hours, a whistle blew and a sudden jerk sent him tumbling across the straw and feathers at the bottom of the basket.
+Eerie, squeaking and clanking noises echoed around the freight van as the engine picked its way through the tangle of points, prompting King Cole to crawl into a corner of the basket and wonder if Blakelock would still be his friend.

-He thought he could hear the pigeons on the lamp bracket sniggering as they heard how King Cole had been hauled by his scruff from the engine and dumped into a pigeon basket.
-But just then a loud clank as the bolt on the freight van doors was shot froze the wild thoughts that were racing round and round in his brain.
+He thought he could hear the pigeons on the lamp bracket sniggering as they heard how King Cole had been hauled by his scruff from the engine and dumped into one of their baskets.
+Just then a loud clank as the bolt on the freight van doors was shot, froze the wild thoughts that were racing round and round in his brain.

-But King Cole could hardly believe what he was seeing, peeping from behind Blakelock’s oily boots was the prettiest little ginger tabby he had ever set eyes on, she had a snow white face and two large orange eyes.
+King Cole could hardly believe what he was seeing Peeping from behind Blakelock’s oily boots was the prettiest little ginger tabby he had ever set eyes on, she had a snow white face and two large orange eyes.

-However, Gudgin couldn’t help tutting and shaking his head disapprovingly as King Cole and his new friend, after washing their faces and paws, slowly wondered over to the garden, and flopped down on the warm earth below the pink and scarlet geraniums.
+However, Gudgin couldn’t help tutting and shaking his head disapprovingly as King Cole and his new friend, after washing their faces and paws, slowly wandered over to the garden and flopped down on the warm earth below the pink and scarlet geraniums.